 Core features of price lists are:

 The ability to assign PriceLists to CustomerSegments depends on the currently configured Customer Segmentation Services.
-There should be at least one such service enabled for the channel and storefront application in order to have customer segments available which can be assigned and then the effect seen (as received price list-specific prices) in the storefront depending on the logged on customer.
+There should be at least one such service enabled for the channel and storefront application in order to have customer segments available which can be assigned.
+Then the effect can be seen (as received price list-specific prices) in the storefront depending on the logged on customer.
 There is one Standard Customer Segmentation Service which provides access to the customer segments internally managed and stored in Intershop system.

-CustomerSegmentBO instances for both Commerce Managment application and storefront implementations, are provided by CustomerSegmentProvider which traverses all enabled Customer Segmentation Services to retrieve the available customer segments.
+CustomerSegmentBO instances for both Commerce Management application and storefront implementations are provided by CustomerSegmentProvider which traverses all enabled Customer Segmentation Services to retrieve the available customer segments.

 For more details regarding customer segmentation please refer to: Concept - Customer Segmentation Managed Service.